 3. Bug Out Locations

-In most disaster scenarios, I would recommend sheltering at home.
+In most disaster scenarios, we recommend sheltering at home.
 However, there are some cases where finding a safe location to bug out to would be safer.
 Identifying these locations now, before any disaster happens, will give you a much better chance of survival.
 Here are some examples of scenarios where bugging out may be the safer alternative.

 In the event of a nuclear explosion, unless you are in the immediate blast zone, the biggest danger is radioactive fallout.
-A typical UK house provides virtually no protection from nuclear fallout.
+A typical house provides little protection from nuclear fallout.
 The best place to shelter from fallout would be somewhere deep underground, such as a deep underground railway tunnel.
 If you don’t have anywhere like that near where you live, then the basement of a large building with many floors above would be a good place to shelter.
 If that is not available, then the centre of a large, multi-storey building in a room with no external walls or windows is the next best option.

 A disaster that makes your home unsafe or impossible to live in will mean you have to bug out.
 For example, if your home is underwater because of floods, you will have to go elsewhere.
 Identify a number of bug out locations that you would be able to quickly and easily reach, that won’t be affected by the same disaster.
 For example, find a bug out location on an area of higher ground in case of floods.